wp-plugins/twitterrsswithrt/readme.txt

 If you have renamed your `<ul>` element then ensure that that name is also changed in the above css.

-= How can i add more than 1 feed to my page =
+= How can i add more than 1 feed to my page? =

 Simply add an additional `<?php get_tweets_with_rt('[your_twitter_username]', [number_of_tweets], '[control_id]'); ?>`
 under the existing one replacing the parameters as necessary.